Endlord15/PhoenixBot/commands.md

 /youtube
 Goes to TTV_SKELTON_PHOENIX's youtube channel!

 There are the commands!
-Do >help!
+Do /help!